 Point of Contact Name/Phone Number.
 Provide name and phone number of a person associated with the project owner or the organization which contracted for the professional services, who is very familiar with the project and the firm's (or firms') performance.

 Brief Description of Project and Relevance to This Contract.
 Indicate scope, size, cost, principal elements and special features of the project.
-Discuss the relevance of the example project to this contract.
+Discuss the relevance of the example project to this contract and indicate LEED version and level where applicable.
 Enter any other information requested by the agency for each example project.

 Firms from Section C Involved with This Project.
 Indicate which firms (or branch offices, if appropriate) on the project team were involved in the example project, and their roles.
 List in the same order as Section C.